min2ha/ukwa-site/content/target/37468/index.en.md

   "subject": "EU Referendum"
 }

-# LSE (London School of Economics and Political Science): Don’t know (where the women are): Why the EU referendum campaigns haven’t engaged female voters

 A study about how many women have not yet made up their minds how to vote in the referendum, and a discussion of the male-dominated Leave and Remain campaigns are failing to engage female voters